vatpac-technology/sops/docs/aerodromes/classc/Townsville.md

     ACD shall update the pilot's route and write the coded clearance in the **global ops field** prior to issuing clearance, for the awareness of other controllers.

 #### Military Gates
-There are several [military gates](../../../controller-skills/military/#military-gates) established throughout the TL TCU to facilitate entry and exit to adjoining SUA.
+There are several [military gates](../../../controller-skills/military/#military-gates) established throughout the TL TMA to facilitate entry and exit to adjoining SUA.

 <figure markdown>
 ![TL SUA Gates](../../terminal/img/tl_mil_gates.png){ width="700" }